 Liabilities

-They have many of the same questions you do about how much to have in savings, whether to pay off debt, Roth IRAs and when and where to invest?
+They have many of the same questions you do about how much to have in savings, whether to pay off debt, Roth IRAs, and when and where to invest.

 Now I think we’d agree that Sarah and Caleb can answer yes to each of the “when should invest” questions, so it seems reasonable for them to consider investing.
 Obviously, this may not be true in your situation and that’s OK.
-We’ve created their scenario specifically to allow us to discuss some of the other investment questions you raised, but if you would answer “no” to any of these questions, then it really makes most sense to work on those issues first.
+We’ve created their scenario specifically to allow us to discuss some of the other investment questions you raised, but if you would answer “no” to any of these questions, then it really makes the most sense to work on those issues first.

 Traditional IRA vs. Roth IRA